miner2046/Bonkcoin-core/doc/build-unix.md

 ## Build steps

-According to installed dependencies, the following steps will compile `bonkcoind`, `bonkcoin-cli` and `bonkcoin-qt`.
+According to installed dependencies, the following steps will compile `friccoind`, `friccoin-cli` and `friccoin-qt`.

 ```bash
 ./autogen.sh